Limiting geodesics for first-passage percolation on subsets of $\mathbb{Z}^2$: Introduction

 \subsection{Outline of the paper}

-In the rest of the introduction we give the precise definition of the model and we state the main theorems of the paper.
-In Section 2, we establish, without any assumption on the passage times, existence of limits for Busemann functions.
-Under the hypothesis of existence of finite geodesics, in Section 3, we prove existence of the limiting geodesic graph.
-In Section 4, we show that in the upper half-plane, this limiting graph has one end, establishing coalescence of any pair of its infinite geodesics.
-We finish the paper with three appendices: in Appendix A, we give an alternate characterization of our domains.
-Appendix B proves the existence of finite geodesics for all product measures.
-Appendix C extends the Wehr-Woo theorem \cite{WW98} on absence of doubly infinite geodesics in the half-plane to more general measures.
+In the rest of the \hyperref[sec1]{Introduction}, we give the precise definition of the model, and we state the main theorems of the paper.
+In Section~\ref{sec2} we establish, without any assumption on the passage times, existence of limits for Busemann functions.
+Under the hypothesis of existence of finite geodesics, in Section~\ref{sec3}, we prove existence of the limiting geodesic graph.
+In Section~\ref{sec4}, we show that in the upper half-plane, this limiting graph has one end, establishing coalescence of any pair of its infinite geodesics.
+We finish the paper with three \hyperref[secdualedge]{Appendices}.
+In Appendix~\ref{secdualedge}, we give an alternate characterization of our domains.
+Appendix \ref{secexistence} proves the existence of finite geodesics for all product measures.
+Appendix \ref{secWW} extends the Wehr--Woo theorem \cite{WW98} on absence of doubly infinite geodesics in the half-plane to more general measures.